syusuke9999/OpenAI-Bias/README.md

 ## English

-This repository was created to preserve **evidence of bias or discriminatory output** in OpenAI's language models, particularly related to race, sexual orientation, and gender.
+This repository was created to preserve **evidence of bias or discriminatory output** in OpenAI's language models, particularly related to sexual orientation, and gender.

 ### Structure